alantico98/TaxiPrediction_FinalProject/README.md

 git checkout dev
 ```

-5. (Update) Start a local MLflow tracking server with registry

-6. Deploy the containers in detached mode to build and run the containers
+11. Deploy the containers in detached mode to build and run the containers
 ```bash
 # On FastAPI EC2 instance
 docker build -t sentiment-api ./api